In this Guide, we give you the rundown of what to expect in Year 12 and step-by-step advice about how to get ahead from your first day.

 ME-C3 Applications of Calculus

 The Year 12 Mathematics Extension 2 course is designed for students with a special interest in mathematics who have:

 The content of the Mathematics Extension 2 course includes the whole of the Mathematics Extension 1 course.
 Therefore the students sit two HSC exams:

 For this reason, Year 12 Mathematics Extension 1 and 2 are assigned 2 units of HSC marks each resulting in a total of 4 units of HSC marks.

-There are 8 topics in the Year 12 Mathematics Extension 2 course:
+There are 5 topics (and 7 sub-topics) in the Year 12 Mathematics Extension 2 course:

 At Matrix, students are taught to gain extensive knowledge and skills of all the topics indicated in the syllabus.

 The Matrix Year 12 Mathematics course programs are shown below :

 |Period||Year 12 Maths Advanced||Year 12 Maths Extension 1||Year 12 Maths Extension 2|

 |Sep- Dec||Significance of First and Second Derivatives|